-Connect the cylinder equipped with a gas regulator to the gas inlet on the back panel of the machine with a gas hose.
-Correctly set the gas flow.
+Connect the cylinder equipped with the gas regulator to the gas inlet on the back panel of the machine with a gas hose.

-Ensure that the roller groove size on the fitted drive roll matches the contact tip size of the welding torch and the wire size being used.
+Ensure that the groove size in the feeding position

+on the drive roll matches the contact tip size of the welding torch and the wire size being used.

-Release the pressure arm of the wire feeder to thread the wire through the guide tube and into the drive roll groove and then adjust the pressure arm, ensuring no sliding of the wire.
-(Too much pressure will lead to wire distortion which will affect wire feeding).
+Release the pressure arm of the wire feeder to thread the wire through the guide tube and into the drive roll groove and then adjust the pressure arm, ensuring no sliding of the wire. (too much pressure will lead to wire distortion which will affect wire feeding).